ritaorion/node-express-handlebars-starter-template/README.md

 # node-express-handlebars-starter-template

-This template provides minimal scaffolding for a basic node.js application using the express router.
+This template provides a super minimal scaffolding for a basic node.js/express application.
-- For a templating engine, it uses Handlebars.
+- Handlebars.
-- It also uses dotenv for environmental variables.
+- Dotenv.
-- Uses morgan for logging.
+- Morgan.

 ## Installation
 Clone the repo